jaejungscene/Data-Mining/Project/README.md

 # Book Recommandation System
-it's Korean & Foreign Books Recommendations System.
+It's Korean & Foreign Books Recommendations System.
-this recommendation system is content-based recommendation system.
+And recommendation algorithm of this system is content-based recommendation algorithm.
 the algorithm is
   - (first), creating a vector(s) from read book list and selected genres of user
     - if only get genres from user, creating a genres binary vector.